g0ldencybersec/Caduceus/README.md

 Caduceus is a tool to scan IPs or CIDRs for certificates.
 This allows finding hidden domains, new organizations, etc.

 Input Support: Either IPs & CIDRs separated by commas, or a file with IPs/CIDRs on each line, or file contains ip:port format list.
+Or stdin.

 Inspired by [CloudRecon](https://github.com/g0ldencybersec/CloudRecon)